AntoniosBarotsis/antoniosbarotsis.github.io/content/posts/cs_elk.md

         private static Task HandleExceptionAsync(HttpContext context, Exception ex) {
             context.Response.StatusCode = 500;
-            return context.Response.WriteAsync("An exception occured");
+            return context.Response.WriteAsync("An exception occurred");
         }
     }
 }
 ```

 If we now run the app again we should see nothing logged in the console.
 If we add a `throw new Exception();` statement in our controller
-we should get a `500` Response back saying that an exception occured and also see the exception logged in the terminal.
+we should get a `500` Response back saying that an exception occurred and also see the exception logged in the terminal.

 I am going to add the following to the controller so we get errors at random from the endpoint